 (Please see our handy guides for further details)

 The most important message is that no rights will be lost as a result of Brexit.

 The holders of EUTM and RCD applications (or unpublished RCD registrations) which are pending or unpublished at the end of the transitional period will have a nine-month period (i.e. until 1 October 2021) in which to file corresponding UK applications for the same marks and designs.
 Those new UK applications will accorded the same filing date and, where appropriate, the same priority date as the original EUTM or RCD.
 Following recent changes in legislation, those new UK applications will require a UK address for service.
 For further details please see our Guidance on Address For Service Changes download.

 "From the 1 January 2021 onwards it will be necessary to seek protection in the UK for trade marks and designs separately from the EU."

-The primary functions of the UK Intellectual Property Office (UKIPO) of granting UK patents and registering UK designs and trade marks will continue unchanged.
+The primary functions of the UKIPO of registering UK designs and trade marks, and granting UK patents, will continue unchanged.

-"The European Patent Office (EPO) is not an EU institution and the prosecution of European patents and the EPO will be effectively unchanged."
+The EPO is not an EU institution, and the prosecution and opposition of European patents and patent applications at the EPO will not change.

 Supplementary Protection Certificates (SPCs) are important rights in the pharmaceutical and plant protection industries.
 SPCs are national rights that exist separately for each EU state.
 It is expected that the UK SPC regime will continue with little or no change of substance, though the link with the CJEU (the highest appeal court for SPC matters) will change.